chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 [Read More...](https://bit.ly/choco_dsc)

 ## PowerShell PackageManagement
-**NOTE:** Chocolatey has a provider for the built-in package manager on Windows 10/Windows Server 2016.
-The official provider is still under development at this time and is expected to be complete in early summer 2016.
+**NOTE:** Chocolatey has a prototype provider for the built-in package manager on Windows 10/Windows Server 2016 that was created by Microsoft awhile back.
+It is not fully functional and it may have security issues.
+If you want to use Chocolatey with PackageManagement, we recommend using ChocolateyGet, which is a nice bridge until an official one is implemented.
+No ETA has been defined.

 [PowerShell PackageManagement (aka OneGet)](https://github.com/OneGet/oneget) is a package manager ***aggregator*** that depends on the existence of package managers as providers to work, one of which is Chocolatey.
 For a pretty comprehensive post about what PackageManagement is and what it is not, see the PackageManagement Blog post on [10 things about OneGet that are completely different than you think](https://blogs.technet.microsoft.com/packagemanagement/2015/05/05/10-things-about-oneget-that-are-completely-different-than-you-think/).